iann0036/cfn-hooks/Generic-SecretsProtection-Hook/README.md

 Currently, detailed error messages can only be found in the CloudWatch Log Group for the type.
 I don't know why stack events won't work.

-## Starter Configuration
+## Getting Started

+After [activating](https://aws.amazon.com/blogs/mt/proactively-keep-resources-secure-and-compliant-with-aws-cloudformation-hooks/) the hook in the registry, you should apply configuration to enforce the failure mode.
+In the hook properties, click the **Configuration** tab, then the **Edit configuration** button, set a configuration alias (for example "default"), and add the configuration JSON.

-You may use the following configuration to start using the hook right away:
+You may use the following configuration JSON to start using the hook right away with defaults:

 ```
 {